beginner-corp/generators/README.md

 arc-gen-beta static
 ```

-`mvc` will create a template blog that allows users to perform CRUDL operations on blog posts
+`mvc` will create a template blog that allows users to perform CRUDL operations on blog posts.

-`auth` will create a template app with an email login and registration system
+`auth` will create a template app with an email login and registration system.

 `static` will create a template app of a single `index.html` file that represents a static site.

 You can specify a destination directory to install the generated files to with a flag `-d` or `--dest`